mikahado/timbre-project/README.md

 # README

+# Timbre

-Timbre (pronounced TOM-ber) is a match-making app that helps musicians find other musicians nearby.
+Timbre is a match-making app that helps musicians find other musicians nearby.

 ## How to Install